 Gold accumulates at this solid foundational layer of the earth because water can't "wash it down" any further.
 The implication here is that our public identity utility ledger is the bedrock for business trust worldwide.

 A “bedrock” principle is one that forms the basis for others principles.
-Our public identity utility ledger aims to provide the foundational principles for the exchange of trusted personal data.
+The Utility aims to provide the foundational principles for the exchange of trusted data.

-The Utility serves as an instance of “Public Utility” as described by layer one of the Trust over IP Stack.
-This public identity utility leverages the budgetary and oversight governance of the Directed Fund to operate as an independent non-profit legal entity that is self-sustainable and self-governed.

-The Directed Fund supports the Technical Project.
-The Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.
+The Utility serves as a Trust over IP Stack Layer 1 instance of a public identity utility.

 The Governing Board manages the Directed Fund.
 The Directed Fund will have working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
 These committees report to the Governing Board.
+The initial Committees of the Directed Fund are the Finance Committee, Marcom Committee, Membership Committee and Governance Framework Working Group.

 Membership.

-The Directed Fund will be composed of Governing, Operational, Subscriber and Contributor Members (each, a “Member” and, collectively, the “Members”) in Good Standing.
+The Directed Fund will be composed of Governing, Operational and Subscriber Members (each, a “Member” and, collectively, the “Members”) in Good Standing.
 All Members must be current corporate members of the LF (at any level) to participate in the Directed Fund as a member.
 All participants in the Directed Fund, enjoy the privileges and undertake the obligations described in this Charter, as from time to time amended by the Governing Board with the approval of the LF.
 During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the Directed Fund may adopt with notice to members.

 Governing Members